Mean velocity profiles and total shear stress profiles in adverse-pressure-gradient turbulent boundary layers considering history effect: Abstract

 \section{Abstract}

 This study focuses on developing a predictive model for mean velocity profiles and total shear stress profiles in turbulent boundary layers subjected to adverse pressure gradients, especially with history effects.
-Based on universal near-wall similarity, a new scaling using friction velocity modified by Clauser pressure gradient parameter is introduced to restore streamwise self-similarity.
+A new scaling using friction velocity modified by Clauser pressure gradient parameter is introduced to restore streamwise self-similarity.
 Furthermore, an estimation-correction model is developed, explicitly incorporating a streamwise derivative of pressure gradient, which effectively captures history effect beyond the reach of Reynolds-averaged Navier-Stokes equations.
-A detailed analysis is conducted on the corrected model of total shear stress, which is decomposed into four parts, in which the latter two parts correspond to non-equilibrium effect, and they are considered the first-order history effect.
-Generally, they tend to offset each other, but in downstream region, their combined effect is significantly stronger, accounting for up to approximately half of the total stress.
-Validation against multiple DNS/LES datasets across a wide range of pressure gradients and Reynolds numbers demonstrates model's accuracy in predicting both mean velocity profiles and total shear stress profiles.
+With the help of the model, the total shear stress is decomposed into four parts, representing respectively the Reynolds number effects, equilibrium pressure gradient effects, the coupling between free-stream velocity and pressure gradient, and local non-equilibrium pressure gradient effects.
+The latter two are considered first-order history effects, and can account for up to approximately half of the total stress.
+Validation against multiple DNS/LES datasets across a wide range of pressure gradients and Reynolds numbers demonstrates the model's accuracy in predicting both mean velocity profiles and total shear stress profiles.